 • Multidisciplinary collaboration and efficient design and leaner construction

-• Less errors and omissions in the design process
+• Fewer errors and omissions in the design process

 • Elimination of abortive work

 • Reduced risk of increased costs and change control